ahmedadeltito/github-repos/README.md

 -   A **ViewModel** that provides data specific for the UI
 -   The **UI**, which shows a visual representation of the data in the ViewModel

-So, our app follows the architecture recommended in the "[Guide to App Architecture](https://developer.android.com/topic/libraries/architecture/guide.html)", using Room as local data storage.
+So, our app follows the architecture recommended in the [Guide to App Architecture](https://developer.android.com/topic/libraries/architecture/guide.html), using **Room** as local data storage.
 Here's what you will find in each package:

 -   **api**  - contains Github API calls, using Retrofit
 -   **db**  - database cache for network data